arcalot/arcaflow-container-toolkit/README_UPDATE.md

 ## Arcaflow Container Toolkit and Reusable Workflows

-From within a plugin repository you can utilize Arcaflow Container Toolkit to test, build, and push automatically.
+From within a plugin repository you can utilize Arcaflow Container Toolkit to test, build, and push automatically using the official `arcalot/arcaflow-containter-toolkit/.github/workflows/reusable_workflow.yaml` reusable workflow.
+This will automatically configure some options such as image release and development tags.
+It will set `QUAY_IMG_EXP` to 90 days for developmental branches automatically.
 Secrets should be configuerd within the repository for credentials.

 ```yaml
 name: Arcaflow Container Toolkit